-The move from hobby to business involved many hours sitting on the couch in the living room with sketch pads and red wine, dreaming and planning and dreaming again.
+The move from hobby to business involved many hours sitting on the couch in the living room with sketch pads, dreaming and planning and dreaming again.
 The name of the company was a pivotal moment.
 Brent and Christina wanted their chocolate to be world class and so they played around with fancy European names for the chocolate, but they kept coming back to the first name that had come to mind – simply, the “Newfoundland Chocolate Company”.
 The name worked because the more the couple talked about the dream and what they wanted their company to be, the more they realized it was as much about their love of Newfoundland as it was about their love of chocolate.
 Their chocolate wouldn’t just be great chocolate; it would be great chocolate that told a story – a love story about Newfoundland and Labrador.
 And so the Newfoundland Chocolate Company was born.

-The first Christmas season was an exhausting, exhilarating bliss.
+The first Christmas season was wonderfully exhausting and exhilarating.
 They’d make chocolate into the wee hours of the morning, package and drop it to their handful of retailers before work or during lunch.
 They’d get back from their day jobs, enjoy some family time, put the kids to bed and …. start all over again.

-After their first Christmas in business, Christina and Brent, sat down again in the living room with a fire in the hearth and a bottle of wine and decided to take the plunge.
+After their first Christmas in business, Christina and Brent, sat down again in the living room with a fire in the hearth and a nice bottle of wine and decided to take the plunge.
 Brent would give up his full time job and focus his energies on building the Newfoundland Chocolate Company.
 Christina would hold onto hers for a while yet … just in case!
 They bought the historic building on Duckworth Street that would become the company’s first chocolaterie and new headquarters.